openknowledge-archive/activityapi/README.md

 ## Hooking up to Heroku

 The system is deployed on Heroku. `Procfile` declares the web frontend to be run.
-The Scheduler add-on runs each of the `scrape_*.py` scripts at regular intervals to keep the database up-to-date.
+The Scheduler add-on runs each of the `snapshot_*.py` and `getactivity_*.py` scripts at regular intervals to keep the database up-to-date.

 Installation: